Brandommoore/Brandommoore/README.md

 ### 🔭 Maker world 🪐 Maker Space

-    💻 I am currently learning coding at 42 madrid (yes, it is exciting).
+    💻 I am currently learning coding at 42 Madrid Telefonica (yes, it is exciting).
     🔮 I´ve designed some videomappings, generative visuals and interaction experiences.
     🥽 I am looking to collaborate in any visual madness that needs code and interaction.
     🎯 Ask me about what you want, I don't have a blaster machine to use.